MicrosoftLearning/mslearn-fabric/Instructions/Labs/15-design-scalable-semantic-models.md

     ![](Images/work-with-model-relationships-image26.png)

 1. In the Model view, select **Calculation Group** to create a new calculation group table, group column, and item.
-Select **Yes** in the warning window to confirm the creation of the calculation group.
+If a warning window pops up, select **Yes** to confirm the creation of the calculation group.

 > Note: Once you create a calculation group, Power BI Desktop won't create implicit measures anymore, being required from the user to create explicit measures whenever they want to aggregate data columns.
 An implicit measure occurs when, in the Report view, you use a data column from the Data pane directly in a visual.
 The visual allows you to aggregate it as a SUM, AVERAGE, MIN, MAX, or some other basic aggregation, which becomes an implicit measure.

-1. Rename the calculation group to *Analyze By Date*.
+1. Rename the calculation group to *Time Calculations* and the calculation column to *Yearly Calculations*.

 1. In the **Model** tab of the **Data** pane, select the calculation item automatically created with your calculation group.

 1. Replace and commit the item's formula with the following:

     ```DAX
-   Order Date = SELECTEDMEASURE()
+   Year-to-Date (YTD) = CALCULATE(SELECTEDMEASURE(), DATESYTD('Date'[Date]))
     ```

 1. Right-click on the **Calculation items** field and select **New calculation item**.